allbizsupplies/pxi/README.md

 1. Clone or download this repository to your computer.
 2. Create the configuration file.
 See the [configuration guide](docs/configuration_guide.md).
 3. Install Python 3.10 or later.
-4. Install the required Python packages by running `python -m pip install -r requirements` from the installation directory.
+4. Install the required Python packages by running `python -m pip install -r requirement.txt` from the installation directory.

 ## Recalculate and import pricelist